Social media platforms are making it easier for brands to sell products on their apps — here’s why your e-commerce company should hop on board.

 - Ways to improve your social selling game

-In response to the global pandemic, online shopping experienced an unprecedented boost in 2020.
-While overall purchase power declined, millions of people opted to shop stores virtually over brick-and-mortar counterparts.
+In response to the global pandemic, online shopping experienced a remarkable boost.
+While overall purchase power declined, millions of people opted to shop virtually over shopping in their brick-and-mortar counterparts.

 The rise of shopping on social media

-In May 2020, Facebook introduced Facebook Shops, “a mobile-first shopping experience where businesses can easily create an online store on Facebook and Instagram” (Facebook owns Instagram).
-Pinterest introduced shoppable pins, a new Shop tab on its search bar, and an enhanced product tagging tool.
-And TikTok has recently partnered with brands like Shopify and Walmart.
+Pinterest introduced shoppable pins, a new Shop tab on its search bar, and an enhanced new product tagging tool.
+And beloved Gen Z platform TikTok has partnered with brands like Shopify and Walmart.

-With all of these updates, it’s clear that m-commerce (or mobile commerce) and social media will have a big impact on the future of online shopping.
+With all of these updates, it’s clear that m-commerce (or mobile commerce) and social commerce will have a big impact on the future of online shopping.